 As mass industrialization seeks answers to our world’s ails through even more industrialization, it’s time to take ownership as conscious consumers and say we can do better than that.
 Through composting, we can reduce the amount of garbage going to our landfills, improve our depleted soils, and be a part of curbing climate change.

 When it comes to composting, yes, there is a lot to understand before you get started.
 Like any new habit, it takes time to integrate it into your daily life.
-We have been composting in our household for nearly four years, and our compost pile has been all different shapes and sizes.
+We have been composting in our household for nearly five years, and our compost pile has been all different shapes and sizes.
 Once you learn the basics, you can compost anywhere and anytime!
 So take a deep breath and try your hardest not to get overwhelmed and remind yourself that these small changes in habit make a massive difference for our planet.

 3. Phase Out Single-Use Plastic In Your Home